 DISCLOSURE IS VOLUNTARY: Disclosure is voluntary.
 Although without disclosure of your personal information we cannot create a unique FEMA SID number to use as a unique identifier in place of your social security number.
 Without a FEMA SID you may not be eligible for training at FEMA training facilities.

 FEMA SID is required to register for and participate in any training provided by FEMA agencies.
 All FEMA training providers’ registration systems and enrollment procedures require a valid FEMA SID.
-Your FEMA SID serves as your personal identification number and merges/links/connects/combines all of your FEMA training records under one account to simplify keeping track of all your FEMA training accomplishments.
+Your FEMA SID serves as your personal identification number and connects all of your FEMA training records under one account to simplify keeping track of all your FEMA training accomplishments.

 - Contact your SAA for possible state funding or other grant funding that may be available.
 With these funds, you may register as an Open Enrollment student.